 This salad features avocado, blue cheese, a balsamic glaze and a touch of lemon.

-With just those few ingredients it explodes with flavor, and it’s a huge crowd pleaser!
+With just those few ingredients it packs in a ton of flavor, and it’s a huge crowd pleaser!

 I hope you love Grilled Little Gem Lettuce Salad as much as my family and I do.